hyperupcall/blog/content/posts/general terminal automation.md

 ```

 It hangs!
 This is because at this point, Expect has reached the `expect eof` line.
 Here, Expect is just sort of waiting until the program exits (try to type a response and press enter, nothing will happen).
-Instead of waiting, we want the user to _interact_ with the program
+Instead of waiting, we want Expect to enable the user to _interact_ with the program

 To do this, just replace the `expect eof` with `interact`